section-engineering-education/engineering-education/articles/hapi-vs-koa-vs-express/index.md

 ##### Disadvantages
 1. Koa has a relatively small community.
-2. It is not compatible with middleware builds using express style.
+2. It is not compatible with middleware builds using Express style.
 3. Koa uses ES6 generators which are not compatible with middleware from other framework.

 #### Express.js